(updated on 2nd February)

-CARRIAGES AT THE WORTH VALLEY RAILWAY – from the end of September, the use of our carriages was to be confined to the Third Class six-wheel 1507, which the trustees have agreed that the Worth Valley can use in their Santa services running at weekends from late November through to Christmas.
+CARRIAGES AT THE WORTH VALLEY RAILWAY – from the end of September, the use of our carriages was to be confined to the Third Class six-wheel 1507, which the trustees have agreed that the Worth Valley can use in their Santa services running at weekends from early December through to Christmas.

 The mechanical condition of the Bogie Brake 1474 is such that it has now been relocated for the winter to the East Lancashire Railway works at Bury for some major repair work for which the Worth Valley workshop facilities are not suitable.

-PLEASE NOTE – due to constraints of post-lockdown operation Worth Valley train services are subject to advance booking via the Worth Valley website.
+PLEASE NOTE – as and when the third coronavirus lockdown is relaxed or removed the constraints of post-lockdown operation require Worth Valley train services to be subject to advance booking via the Worth Valley website.
 Accomodation on the trains is booked per compartment in advance, unfortunately there are no concessions for Lancashire and Yorkshire Railway Trust or Worth Valley members.

-Most services will only pick up passengers at Oxenhope with a return non-stop return trip.
+Most services would only pick up passengers at Oxenhope with a return non-stop return trip.
 Full details of services are available on their website – see here

 The Worth Valley used our six-wheel and Brake compartment carriages for Vintage Train services operating on 6 Sundays and 2 Saturdays from 23rd August to 27th September inclusive.
 Our Brake carriage was approved for use on these services following detailed examination and provided facilities for carriage of wheelchair passengers and people accompanying them.
 To make our carriages more convenient for boarding at Oxenhope, they have been turned on Keighley turntable and the Brake end now faces south – as it arrived in 1965.